Okay, let’s hear it one more time.

 It is a tool you can use when you are standing in the dressing room trying on a shirt that, let’s face it, you are trying on because it was a good bargain!
 But while you are standing there, not really sure whether or not you are ever gonna put this shirt on more than that one time – ask yourself this:

 Would I be happy bumping into my ex is this shirt?

 If the answer is no put the shirt back where you found it and walk out of the shop.
 This way you are able to avoid bad purchases that end up in the back of your closet anyway!

 10. Wash your clothes less

 Sustainable fashion is not only about how you buy your clothes but also how you take care of it after it has found its way to your wardrobe.
 Thinking about how you wash your clothes is actually a huge part of that.
 Washing your clothes on an eco-friendly program will make the clothes last longer, make the quality stay better and the colors stay bright.

-Most washing machines actually have an eco-friendly program you can use when washing your clothes, but another thing you can do is to wash your clothes on 30 degrees instead of 40 degrees.
+Most washing machines actually have an eco-friendly program you can use when washing your clothes, but another thing you can do is to wash your clothes at 30 degrees instead of 40 degrees.
 Just by turning the degrees down from 40 to, 30 will actually reduce the use of energy by up to 40%!

 But not only are you reducing your use of energy by turning the degrees down on your washing machine you are also making your clothes last longer!

-And if you really want to spoil your clothes, let it air dry.
+And if you really want to spoil your clothes, let them air dry.
 The dryer can be really harsh on your clothes which will shorten the lifetime of your favorite dress!
 Not very sustainable right!
 So if you have the option to air dry your clothes.
 It will also get a much nicer structure and smell!